yokodotcool/yokodotcool.github.io/_posts/2020-05-17-cancelled-wedding.md

 <figure>
 	<img src="/assets/images/2020-05-17-wedding-materials-process-2.jpg" alt="A collage of three photos: Top left, I’m addressing an envelope by hand with a brush pen; bottom left: a stack of our invitations with Kevin’s note facing up next to a stack of our sticker sheets; on the right: the front side of our invitation, on a yellow envelope liner." />
 	<figcaption>
-		Just thinking about the process of writing our guests’ addresses.
-I’ve handlettered addresses for my friends’ invitations before, but the experience of knowing and thinking about each person as I wrote their name was really special.
+		Just thinking about the process of writing our guests’ addresses — I’ve handlettered addresses for my friends’ invitations before, but the experience of knowing and thinking about each person as I wrote their name was really special.
 	</figcaption>
 </figure>